Longs Peak: Climbing Longs Peak

-The following quarter of a mile involves a scramble along narrow ledges, many of which may have nearly sheer cliffs of 1,000 feet (305 m) or more just off the edge.
-The next portion of the hike includes climbing over 600 vertical feet (183 m) up the Trough before reaching the most exposed section of the hike, the Narrows.
-Just beyond the Narrows, the Notch signifies the beginning of the Homestretch, a steep climb to the football field-sized, flat summit.
+The following quarter of a mile involves a scramble along a catwalk of narrow ledges, many of which may have nearly sheer cliffs of 1,000 feet (305 m) or more just off the edge.
+The next portion of the hike includes climbing over 600 vertical feet (183 m) up 'the Trough' before reaching the most exposed section of the hike, the Narrows.
+Just beyond the Narrows, the Notch signifies the beginning of the Homestretch, a steep climb up a shallow couloir, following seams of granite up a face approaching vertical to reach the football field-sized, flat summit.
 It is possible to camp out overnight in the Boulder Field (permit required) which makes for a less arduous two-day hike.
-However, this is fairly exposed to the elements.
-And it requires an ascent of 3300ft over 6.4 miles with an overnight pack.
+However, this is fairly exposed to the elements and requires an ascent of 3300 ft over 6.4 miles with an overnight pack.
 Fifty-nine people have died climbing or hiking Longs Peak.
 According to the National Park Service, two people, on average, die every year attempting to climb the mountain.
 Less experienced mountaineers are encouraged to use a guide for this summit to mitigate risk and increase the probability of a summit.

 For hikers who do not wish to climb to the summit, there are less-involved hikes on the peak as well.
 Peacock Pool and Chasm Lake are popular hiking destinations and follow well-maintained trails.
 It is also rewarding to hike just to the Boulder Field, the Keyhole, or the seldom-visited Chasm View—the ridge between Mount Lady Washington and the east face of Longs Peak.
 Camping is available at the Boulder Field and also on the lower portions of the mountain, such as Goblin's Forest next to the stream at the bottom.
 Technical climbers, with the correct permit, are allowed to use sites at the base of the East Face and at Chasm View.
 It is also possible to camp to the south of the mountain at Sand Beach Lake.